Hoping to find a job or increase your salary after the holidays? Then you’ll want to get familiar with the latest changes on LinkedIn now.

 Over the last few months, the business and employment-oriented online social networking service has added three new free features that could help accelerate your career goals in the coming year.
 Here’s what they are, how they work and how they could help you:

 Want to grab a recruiter’s attention?
-Open Candidates makes it easy to privately signal recruiters that you’re open to job opportunities.
+Open Candidates (the name has since changed to Shared Career Interests) makes it easy to privately signal recruiters that you’re open to job opportunities.
 It’s an especially handy tool when you’re not in active search mode, but still want to hear from recruiters about potentially interesting opportunities.